Balloon garlands are an easy way to create a huge impact for any party. And a rainbow balloon arch is so fun and easy to DIY!

 2. Balloon Decorating Strip

-A balloon decorating strip is the the key tool to making a balloon garland!
-This simple strip is how I make all of my balloon garlands.
+A balloon decorating strip is the the key tool to making a balloon arch!
+This simple strip is what I use for all of my balloon garlands.

 A balloon decorating strip is simply a long plastic strip with holes to put the knot of the ballon through.
 You can’t make a balloon garland without one of these!
 I found my balloon strip on Amazon (the single hole style).